8Crafter-Studios/8Crafter-Wiki/docs/ouic/general/addons.md

 An add-on contains a set of one or more configs, plugins, and themes to allow for easy importing of more than one pack.

 Add-ons come in a `.ouicaddon` or `.mcouicaddon` file.

+An `.ouicaddon`/`.mcouicaddon` file is actually a renamed zip file.